divz-k/OutFileAnalysisForHybridGenome/README.md

 ## Input and Output

 ### Input:
-1. **outFilesLoc.txt**: A text file with paths to various directories and files.
+1. **outFilesLoc.txt**: A text file with paths to the required inputs, and location to save the outputs.
 Example format provided in the repository
-2. **Genome Information Files**:
+2. **Genome Information Files**: All provided in the repository
 - `cerChrLen.xlsx`: Chromosome lengths for *S. cerevisiae*.
 - `parChrLen.xlsx`: Chromosome lengths for *S. paradoxus*.
 - `cerProm.xlsx`: Promoter information for *S. cerevisiae*.